centrahq/api-documentation/pages/06.plugins/16.backinstock/docs.md

 ### Subscribing

-Customers can subscribe to products using both [Shop API](https://docs.centra.com/swagger-ui/?api=ShopAPI&urls.primaryName=ShopAPI#/6.%20customer%20handling/post_customers__email__back_in_stock_subscription) and [CheckoutAPI](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/6.%20customer%20handling/post_back_in_stock_subscription) store fronts.
+Customers can subscribe to products using both [Shop API](https://docs.centra.com/swagger-ui/?api=ShopAPI&urls.primaryName=ShopAPI#/6.%20customer%20handling/post_back_in_stock_subscription) and [Checkout API](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/6.%20customer%20handling/post_back_in_stock_subscription) store fronts.
 This information is then forwarded to the provider used.

 Required information
-* E-mail: which e-mail to notify. when CheckoutAPI is used, this can be left out if customer has logged in.
+* E-mail: which e-mail to notify. when Checkout API is used, this can be left out if customer has logged in.
 * Item: the item to be notified about.
-* ShipTo: country and if available state. since  we allow for different warehouses to serve different parts of the world we need to know whre the customer is so we only notify when item is available in this region.
+* ShipTo: country and if available state. since  we allow for different warehouses to serve different parts of the world we need to know where the customer is so we only notify when item is available in this region.

 Optional:
 * Language: the language to use.
-When using CheckoutAPI it will be taken from session if not provided.
+When using Checkout API it will be taken from session if not provided.

 ### Getting notified

-When stock is added in centra we will check if the modified item has any susbcribers waiting for notification and if so we tell the provider how much stock is available which allows them to send an appropriate amount of notifications.
+When stock is added in Centra we will check if the modified item has any susbcribers waiting for notification and if so we tell the provider how much stock is available which allows them to send an appropriate amount of notifications.

 ## E-mail providers with support for back in stock